 What is Neck Pain and How Does Your Posture Affect Your Neck?

 Everyone has felt the pain of a stiff neck at one point or another.
 It’s more common than you might think!
-Neck pain is often influenced by poor posture but can also be caused by other factors such as whiplash or an injury.
+Neck pain, including minor neck pain, is often influenced by poor posture and muscle strain but can also be caused by other factors such as whiplash or an injury.
+Simple self-care strategies can help alleviate minor neck discomfort at home before seeking medical advice if the pain persists.

 Neck pain and how your posture impacts your neck are essential to understand to prevent it!
-In this blog post, we will discuss: what constitutes the neck?
-What kind of problems occurs in the neck?
+In this blog post, we will discuss what constitutes the neck.
+What kind of problems occur in the neck?
 How does your posture impact your neck?

 What is Neck pain?